dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 is an argument to the program being run (and not to dafny itself).
 - If the `--` option is used, then anything after that option is a command-line argument to the program being run.

-During development, users must use `dafny run --succeed-on-warnings` if they want to run their Dafny code when it contains warnings.
+During development, users must use `dafny run --allow-warnings` if they want to run their Dafny code when it contains warnings.

 Here are some examples:
   - `dafny run A.dfy` -- builds and runs the Main program in `A.dfy` with no command-line arguments